 Canadian shoppers expect Stripe, PayPal, and ideally a local option.
 Here is the stack that consistently performs well:

 Stripe — install the official WooCommerce Stripe Payment Gateway plugin.
-Enable Apple Pay and Google Pay in the plugin settings — these show up automatically on compatible devices and can lift mobile conversions by 10–15% because they skip manual card entry entirely.
+Enable Apple Pay and Google Pay in the plugin settings.
+These show up automatically on compatible devices and can improve mobile checkout because they skip manual card entry entirely.

 PayPal — use WooCommerce PayPal Payments (the newer plugin, not the legacy PayPal Standard).
 Enable Pay Later messaging on the product and cart pages.
 Canadian buyers respond to it.